IBM-Cloud/insurance-bot/README.md

 In order to deploy the full set of microservices involved, check out the [insurance-toolchain repo][toolchain_url].
 Otherwise, you can deploy just the app by following the steps here.

+## <a name="importWorkspace"></a> Importing the conversation workspace into your Watson Conversation service

+:warning: Whether you have deployed the application with the toolchain, or manually or even running locally, you will need to initialize the Watson Conversation service with the conversation model before you can interact with the chat bot.

+1. Go to the Watson Conversation service in Bluemix.

+1. Launch the Watson Conversation tool.

+1. Select the option to import a workspace from a JSON file.

+1. Select the most recent file from the [conversation](./conversation) folders.

+1. Once you have imported the workspace, retrieve the workspace ID by using the `View Details` option

+  * If you are using the toolchain, edit the DEPLOY step of `bot (dev)` and `bot (prod)` pipelines and set the value of the CONVERSATION_WORKSPACE environment variable to the workspace ID;

+  * If you are running the app on Bluemix, define a CONVERSATION_WORKSPACE environment variable with the workspace ID;

+  * If you are running the app locally, edit the `.env` file and set the value of the CONVERSATION_WORKSPACE variable to the workspace ID.

 ## Running the app on Bluemix

 1. If you do not already have a Bluemix account, [sign up here][bluemix_reg_url]